 Keep praise appropriate to the situation.
 One recent study focused on parents whose praise is “inflated” – in other words, over-the-top phrases like “Amazing!” or “Perfect!” or “What an incredibly beautiful drawing!”
 When you react with that much enthusiasm, you’re actually putting pressure on the child to achieve that level of praise again, and as seen with Mr. A above, they probably don’t know how to do it.

-Over-inflated praise also sounds to kids like their behavior’s an exception to what they normally do, which makes them feel like they do something wrong the rest of the time.
+Over-inflated praise also sounds to kids like their behavior is rare, which makes them feel like they do something wrong the rest of the time.
 Think about how you’d react if your boss dropped by your office and said, “Hey, I just wanted to say that the margins on your report were simply the best I’ve ever seen!
 Keep up the great layout work!”
-You’d start to wonder if your other reports looked like trash, or if there wasn’t anything else good about the report, or if your boss was just a sarcastic jerk.
+You’d start to wonder if your other reports looked like trash, or if there wasn’t anything else good about the report or if your boss was just a sarcastic jerk.

 But that’s another article.

 (Carl Grody, LISW-S, specializes in family therapy at Grody Online Family Therapy based in Columbus, Ohio.
 He has 12 years experience working with children, teens, families and couples.
 He’s a trained group leader in the Incredible Years parenting program, and he’s the family therapy columnist for Columbus Parent magazine.
 To make an appointment with Carl, call 614-477-5565 or schedule directly online at carlgrodylisws.clientsecure.me.)